 Between his noteworthy movie roles and high-profile antics, Shia LaBeouf has almost completely made us forget about his run as precocious practical joker Louis Stevens on Disney's Even Stevens.
-He's gone on to star in films like Indiana Jones and the Kingdom of the Crystal Skull and the Transformers series but lately has been adopting darker roles in films like Lawless and Nymphomaniac.
+He's gone on to star in films like Indiana Jones and the Kingdom of the Crystal Skull and the Transformers series but lately has been adopting darker roles in films like Lawless, Nymphomaniac, and Fury.

-With all of his big-screen success, it sometimes slips our minds that George Clooney originally gained fame as Dr. Doug Ross on ER.
+With all of his big-screen success, it sometimes slips our minds that George Clooney guest-starred as a handyman on the '80s sitcom The Facts of Life before gaining fame as Dr. Doug Ross on ER.
 He starred on the show for five years, but made sure to film a few hit movies — From Dusk Till Dawn, Out of Sight, and One Fine Day — in between.
 He even took his superhero turn in 1997's Batman & Robin while he was still in scrubs.
-These days, we all think of George Clooney as the ultimate Hollywood bachelor, A-list movie star, and all-around silver fox, which makes it even more amazing when we're reminded of his humble beginnings playing a doctor on TV.
+These days, we all think of George Clooney as an A-list movie star and all-around silver fox, which makes it even more amazing when we're reminded of his humble beginnings playing a doctor on TV.

 Along with Seth Rogen and Jason Segel , James Franco became a Hollywood heavyweight after appearing on the teen comedy-drama Freaks and Geeks.
 The show was canceled in 2000 after only 12 episodes but became a cult classic and launched many of its stars to TV and movie fame.
 Franco has gone on to become a jack of all trades, starring in films like 127 Hours, Milk, Spring Breakers, and the original Spider-Man trilogy.
 Don't forget that he also had a random recurring role on General Hospital, all while attending Yale, teaching at NYU, and hosting the 2011 Oscars.
 Does he ever get tired?